Atrial Flutter

 The goal of treatment is to control the heart rate, prevent stroke, and maintain a normal heart rhythm.

-• To prevent stroke, your doctor may prescribe a blood thinner (anticoagulant) to prevent a blood clot in the heart.
-This clot can break free and travel to the brain
+- To prevent stroke, your healthcare provider may prescribe a blood thinner (anticoagulant) to prevent a blood clot in the heart.
+A clot can form because blood can pool in the fluttering atria instead of being pumped out normally.
+This clot can break free and travel to the brain.

 The success rate of each treatment varies.
-Discuss this with your doctor.
+Discuss this with your healthcare provider.

 What are possible complications of atrial flutter?